arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ![Interrupt pins test circuit on the Nano R4 board](assets/interrupt-pins-1.png)

-You can open the Arduino IDE's Serial Monitor (Tools > Serial Monitor) to see the interrupt count increase with each button press.
+Open the Arduino IDE's Serial Monitor (Tools > Serial Monitor) to see the interrupt count increase with each button press.

 ![Interrupt pins test circuit on the Nano R4 board](assets/interrupt-pins-2.png)